Dark

 We even took additional steps this year to combat the presence of microplastics in the environment.
 In order to reduce microplastic pollution, the Commission proposed a regulation on preventing cheap pellet losses as well as measures to limit the use of consciously added plastics in products.

-How has the management of plastic waste in Europe changed over the past few years?
+How has the EU plastic waste management changed over the past few years?

 Plastic waste is bad for the environment and people’s health.
 However, it is a resource as well.
 This resource is a priceless resource as we move toward the spiral economy.